-Tethering means sharing your phone’s 2G/3G/4G data connection with other devices.
-Tethering is an opposite process to reverse tethering.
+Tethering is a process of sharing your phone’s data connection with other devices.
+It is the opposite process of reverse tethering.

-Generally, there are 3 types of tethering on Android.
+Remember that there are three types of tethering on Android, and they are:

-The main drawback of WiFi tethering is that the phone’s battery will drain faster.
-However, it has the faster connection speed while compared to Bluetooth tethering.
+WiFi tethering drains the phone’s battery faster.
+However, it has a faster connection speed while compared to Bluetooth tethering.